Dependency Management for OpenStack Projects¶

 The library should be licensed as described in Licensing requirements, and the license should be described in a comment on the same line as the added dependency.
 If you have doubts over licensing compatibility, like for example when adding a GPL test dependency, you can seek advice from Robert Collins (lifeless), Monty Taylor (mordred) or Jim Blair (jeblair).

-Is the library already packaged in the distros we target (Ubuntu latest / Fedora latest)?
+Is the library already packaged in the distros we target (Ubuntu latest LTS / Debian latest)?

 By adding something to OpenStack